Key Takeaways

 ✅ 9.1.3 Sitemap

 A sitemap is an XML file that lists all the URLs on your website.
-By using a sitemap you can inform the search engines about the pages present on your website, any latest updates and the frequency of the updates.
+By using a sitemap, you can inform the search engines about the pages present on your website, any latest updates, and the frequency of the updates.

-This file should now be added to your website (preferably with the standard URL path www.yourdomainname.com/sitemap.xml) and it’s location should be added to the robots.txt file.
+This file should now be added to your website (preferably with the standard URL path www.yourdomainname.com/sitemap.xml) and its location should be added to the robots.txt file.

 You will need to keep the sitemap updated and add any new landing pages you create.
 Alternatively, you can use a plugin that will generate a sitemap automatically and keep it updated for you.

-Instead of adding your sitemap location to robots.txt, you can upload your sitemap to Google search console.
+Instead of adding your sitemap location to robots.txt, you can upload your sitemap to Google Search Console.
 However, you will need to do this each time you add a new landing page.

 ✅ 9.1.4 Add a favicon

-The favicon has no impact on SEO, but increases brand awareness and makes it easier for the user to jump back to your page when browsing many websites at the same time (which is typical for the so-called consideration phase in the buying process).
+The favicon has no impact on SEO, but it increases brand awareness and makes it easier for the user to jump back to your page when browsing many websites at the same time (which is typical for the so-called consideration phase in the buying process).

 ✅ 9.1.5 Check for H tags in the footer